JINO-ROHIT/gpt2-tamil/README.md

 # gpt2-tamil

-a series of expts on gpt2 with tamil
+A series of expts on gpt2 with tamil